Daniel Brühl: Personal life

 In 2006, Brühl separated from his longtime girlfriend and later fiancée, actress Jessica Schwarz, whom he had met on the set of the 2001 film No Regrets.
-Since 2010, he has been in a relationship with practising psychotherapist, academician, and former model and Broadway actress Felicitas Rombold.
-Their first son was born in October 2016, and they married sometime between the child's birth and early 2018.
+Since 2010, he has been in a relationship with practising psychotherapist and former model-actress Felicitas Rombold.
+Their first son was born in October 2016.
 The couple had a second son in 2020.

 Brühl's hobbies include running and hiking, and playing and watching tennis.
 His favourite player is Rafael Nadal; they are both left handed.